wilkos-dans/notify-documentation/webroot/content/patterns/undo/offer_retracted/index.md

 ---
-title: "Retraction of offer"
+title: "Retraction of an offer"
 date: "2021-03-08"
-description: ""
+description: "This pattern is used to retract an offer made in a previous notification."
 status: [review,draft]
 payload:
     contexts: ["sorg","ldp","nat"]